yjtsaie/excise/README.md

-# excise
-Study Goal
+### Study Goal
   is to predict/classify the manner in which the 6 participants did the exercise by using data from accelerometers on the belt, forearm, arm, and dumbell.

 #### The classification processes with the given sampling data
-##### 1. Split data into ttraining and test set as 60% vs. 40%
+##### 1. Split data into training and test set as 60% vs. 40%
 ##### 2. Build prediction function by
-    A. remove vaiables which do not provide information for model: booking information, very high NA ratio variable, near zero variaance, high correlated variable (>75%)
+A.	remove variables which do not provide information for model: booking information, very high NA ratio variable, near zero variance, high correlated variable (>75%)
-    B.transform by "center and scale" for not to impact the modeling results
+B.	transform by "center and scale" for not to impact the modeling results
-######   The final data set inlcudes 34 predictors (and one dependent variable) reducing from original 160 predictors.
+######   The final data set includes 34 predictors (and one dependent variable) reducing from
+original 160 predictors.
  Number of data samples in training set is 11776 and testing set is 7846.

                      sample training testing final training
                     ------ -------- ------- --------------